 The mission of CKC Farming is to protect and manage urban farms that inspire the next generation of sustainable food innovators.

-Our vision is a robust network of neighborhood farms inside the beltway of Montgomery and Prince Georges County, MD that connect people to their food, their land, and their neighbors.
+Our vision is a robust network of neighborhood farms in Montgomery County, Maryland that connects people to their food, their land, and their neighbors.

 The real inspiration for CKC Farming comes from Lynn Koiner - a life-long urban farmer and the daughter of Charles Koiner.
 The immense value of a farm in the city is in no way lost on Lynn - afterall, she's been doing this since the 70's.
 In her own words, "I believe in reincarnation and when I come back here in 500 years this farm better be here!"

 Lynn has long invited school children, community groups and others to come, learn and enjoy her family's farm.
 CKC Farming simply hopes to continue in Lynn's footsteps.